Food environments shape what food we buy and eat.

 Creating healthy, sustainable food environments involves implementing policies to reshape incentives across the food chain.
 Such policies are best conceived in policy packages and should be led by regulatory and fiscal measures as part of a wider policy mix.

 The Food Environment Policy Index (Food-EPI) is an ongoing initiative analysing the achievements and gaps in national food policy frameworks.
 Several European countries and the EU have already been benchmarked on this basis, highlighting significant room for improvement.
 While at present these analyses focus on nutrition, other food sustainability dimensions can be included in the future.

 Such policies can be grouped across seven main types of measures:

-8 Policies for Healthy Food Environments
+7 Policies Dimensions for Healthy Food Environments

 POLICIES FOR HEALTHY FOOD ENVIRONMENTS

 What progress towards creating empowering food environments in Europe?